akashrai2003/intelunnati_Trailblazers/README.md

    * Even though we had a very good accuracy on our deep learning models the only problem was that of generalization and to solve it we needed too much data in order to make our machine learn human semantics of Natural Language and thus we came to the point of choosing transformer-based models and hence experimented on BERT, RoBERTa and
      DistilBERT.
 And were successful only in verifying results from our model built upon the BERT Architecture due to the assigned timeframe.
-Still other results have also been displayed below:
+Stil,l other results have also been displayed below:

 # BERT